Bay of Fires Walk + Barnbougle Golf Links

 - Your name and contact details will be given to Barnbougle Golf Links to commence your reservation process.
 Please contact Lost Farm Lodge with any questions about your stay and golf.

-- Single travellers will be charged an extra $255 to have their own room at Barnbougle.
-Single travellers will share a twin room with a walker of their own gender on the Bay of Fires Walk.
+- Solo travellers will be charged an extra $255 or $260 to have their own room at Barnbougle.
+Solo travellers will share a twin room with a walker of their own gender on the Bay of Fires Walk.
 A single supplement for the Bay of Fires Walk component can be quoted upon request.
 It will be 75% of the Bay of Fires Walk price.

 Special Interest Walks - Terms and Conditions